 Billboard magazine – Dec.
 20, 1980

-“One More Song” full album and setlist
+“One More Song” full album and song list

 From CD insert